Trapped Two-Dimensional Fermi Gases with Population Imbalance: Phase Diagrams

-Now, the triple point TP and the point T follow from Eqs.~\eqref{qc2} and~\eqref{qc3}.
-The spinodal line $Q_{c4}$ denotes the line where, at the interface, the FNP becomes partially polarized and thus $h=\left(\mu_{SF}\right)_\zeta$ and with Eqs.~\eqref{gieter} and~\eqref{deurmat}, we arrive at~\cite{he}:
+The phase boundary between FPN+SF and N, on the other hand, is readily found by equating Eqs.~\eqref{gieter} and~\eqref{deurmat}.
+It denotes the line where, at the interface, the FNP becomes partially polarized and thus $h=\left( \mu_{SF}\right) _{\zeta}$.
+As a result we arrive at~\cite{he}:

-Finally, we find (numerically) that $Q_{c1}\propto\left(E_b/E_F\right)^{2}$.
-Given the fact that $Q_{c1}$ goes through the triple point TP, we conjecture that the phase boundary is given by: